 What is Universal Credit?

-Universal Credit is a new benefit for people who are on a low income or are out of work, making it easier for people to start work.
-It will help to ensure people are better off in work than on benefits.
+Universal Credit is a new benefit for working age people who are on a low earned income or are out of work.

-Universal Credit will replace 6 main working age benefits with one simple payment:
+Universal Credit replaces the following six main working age benefits with one payment:

 - Income Support

 - Jobseeker's Allowance (income-based)

 - Employment and Support Allowance (income-related)